home battery backup

 Bottom Line

 Home battery backups are an exciting development.
 And one that is sure to improve in the years to come.
-But with the technology is in its early stages, it doesn’t make financial sense for many homeowners right now.
+But with the technology in its early stages, it doesn’t make financial sense for many homeowners right now.

-The good news is that most solar systems are battery ready so, once the technology does improve and prices drop, it should be easy to add one (or more) to your solar array.
+The good news is that most solar systems are battery-ready, so once the technology does improve and prices drop, it should be easy to add one (or more) to your solar array.

 But, for now, you’re likely better off saving your money.